Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Progenitors of individual Boötes I stars

 \section{Progenitors of individual Boötes~I stars}

-We can now use the predictions of our chemical evolution model to uncover hidden Pop~III descendants in Boötes~I. To this end, we analyze the measure abundance patterns of Boötes~I stars available in the literature, for which at least five chemical abundance ratios have been measured.
-To identify the progenitors of Boötes~I stars, we compared the abundance patterns of simulated stars that survive until today with those of observed stars.
-Firstly we pre-selected models that have [Mg/Fe] and [Fe/H] abundance ratios that are consistent with the observed values, i.e., within the error bars.
-Then, among all models reproducing [Mg/Fe] and [Fe/H], we found those that best fit all the measured chemical elements by minimizing the $\chi^2$ between the simulated and observed [X/Fe] ratios.
-Finally, after selecting the best fits, we retrieve from the simulation the propertties of the SNe responsible for enriching the birth cloud from which these stars originated.
+We can now use the predictions of our chemical evolution model to uncover hidden Pop~III descendants in Boötes~I. To this end, we analyzed the measured abundance patterns of Boötes~I stars available in the literature, for which at least five chemical abundance ratios [X/Fe] have been measured.

+To identify the progenitors of Boötes~I stars, we compared the abundance patterns of simulated stars that survive until today with those of observed stars. { Firstly we pre-selected models that have [Fe/H] consistent with the observed values, i.e., within the error bars.
+Then, among all models reproducing [Fe/H], we found those that best fit all the measured chemical elements by minimizing the reduced chi-squared, $\chi^2$, between the simulated and observed [X/Fe] ratios:}

+{where $ \rm [X/Fe]_{\text{obs}, i} $ represents the observed abundance with its corresponding uncertainty $\sigma_{ \rm [X/Fe]_{\text{obs}, i}}$, while$ \rm [X/Fe]_{\text{sim}, i}$ denotes the simulated abundance for the same element, with an assumed uncertainty of $\sigma_{\rm[X/Fe]_{\text{sim}, i}} = 0.2$.} Finally, after selecting the best fits, we retrieve from the simulation the properties of the SNe responsible for enriching the birth cloud from which these stars originated.
 Note that the [C/Fe] ratio of the observed stars in Boötes~I have been corrected for the effect of evolutionary status by exploiting the online tool\footnote{http://vplacco.pythonanywhere.com/} presented in \cite{placco14}, while the abundance ratios are not corrected for 3D and Non-Local Thermodynamic Equilibrium (NLTE) effects. \\

-We categorized Boötes~I stars into the following groups, according to their progenitors: i) \textit{Hidden Pop~III descendants}, long-lived stars enriched by Pop~III SNe. ii) \textit{Ambiguous stars}, whose abundance patterns are consistent with a predominant enrichment from both Pop~III and/or Pop~II stars, making it challenging to distinguish between these two scenarios; and iii) \textit{Pop~II descendants}, whiich are primarily enriched by the normal Pop~II stellar population.
+We categorized Boötes~I stars into the following groups, according to their {possible} progenitors: i) \textit{Hidden Pop~III descendants}, long-lived stars consistent with $100\%$ enrichment by Pop~III SNe. ii) \textit{Ambiguous stars}, whose abundance patterns are consistent with a predominant enrichment from both Pop~III and/or Pop~II stars, making it challenging to distinguish between these two scenarios; and iii) \textit{Pop~II descendants}, which are primarily enriched by the normal Pop~II stellar population.
 Below, we will concentrate on the truly/ambiguous Pop~III descendants, i.e., groups i) and ii), while in Appendix~\ref{appendix2} we discuss group iii).

-\subsection{Hidden Pop III descendants}
+\subsection{Hidden Pop~III descendants}